WaveEngineer/WaveEngineer.github.io/content/home/contact.md

 ---

-widget: People
+widget: Contact
-title: People
+title: Contact
 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 70

 ---